From Face Blindness to Superrecocognition: The Discovery of a Spectrum

 Faculty Publications

-Albion Urdank published a Letter to the Editor titled “Ukraine has capacity to mount an insurgency” in the Financial Times on May 5, 2025.
+- Albion Urdank published a Letter to the Editor titled “Irony of British attitudes to ‘The American Revolution'” in the Financial Times on January 2, 2026.

-- Albion Urdank published a Letter to the Editor titled “Congress is now the Duma” in the Financial Times on March 7, 2025.
+- Albion Urdank published a Letter to the Editor titled “Brzezinski’s observation about Deng still resonates” in the Financial Times on October 20, 2025.

 Luskin Center for History & Policy